dalibo/sqlserver2pgsql/INSTALL.md

 Just run the script with your perl interpreter, providing it with the requested options (--help will tell you what to do).

+If you are trying to run the script under Windows, you probably won't have a Perl interpreter.
+I recommand you use the latest Strawberry Perl (use either the installer or the portable version).

 If you want to migrate the data, you'll need "Kettle", an Open Source ETL.
 Get the latest version from here: http://kettle.pentaho.com/ .
 You'll also need a SQL Server account with the permission to SELECT from the tables you want to migrate.